-Taking different juices and smoothies will have an impact on reducing blood pressure.
-The NHS has an Eatwell Guide to help anyone with hypertension who wants to make healthy changes to their diet.
+The NHS has the Eatwell Guide to help anyone with hypertension who wants to make healthy changes to their diet.
 Drinking juices is another great way to incorporate the recommended 5-a-day fruit and veg.

 You can mix a variety of fruit and veg into juicers and smoothies.
-Have a read through the below natural juices which we know may lower blood pressure.
+Have a read below recipes for natural juices which we know may lower blood pressure.

 Green juice also known as vegetable juice has many vegetables included that are nitrate and potassium heavy.
 Both solutes enhance blood flow in the body.